procount/pinn/README_PINN.md

 All partitions will be copied onto the second card whilst the last partition will be sized to fit the remainder of the SD card.
 In this way, your existing data can be migrated to a smaller or larger SD card.

-_Note: that if you have installed multiple OSes using PINN, only the last partition of the last OS on the SD card will be resized._
+_Note1: that if you have installed multiple OSes using PINN, only the last partition of the last OS on the SD card will be resized._
+_Note2: The clone function can also be used to copy any USB drive to any other USB drive - it doesn't have to incldue the SD card at all._

 <!-- ## Wipe the Drive